VJOA1863/SQL_Retail_Sales_P1/README.md

 The objective of this analysis is to help a retail business:

 - Understand overall sales performance
-- Identify high-value customers and products
+- Identify high-value customers and revenue-driving categories
-- Analyze category and demographic trends
+- Analyze customer demographics and purchasing behavior
-- Uncover time-based and operational sales patterns
+- Uncover operational patterns based on time of day and seasonality

 These insights can support decisions across **marketing, inventory planning, and operations**.